-Anthrax occurs in Australia, most commonly in New South Wales, in what is known as the 'anthrax belt' (extending the length of New South Wales, into Victoria, and into southern Queensland).
+Anthrax occurs in Australia, most commonly in New South Wales, in what is known as the 'anthrax belt' (extending the length of Central New South Wales, into Victoria, and into southern Queensland).

 Repeated incidents have occurred in Queensland near St George-Dirranbandi.
 Isolated incidents have also occurred on the Marlborough peninsula, and near Wandoan.